elstonsage/sageCore/README.md

 S.A.G.E.
-(Statistical Analysis for Genetic Epidemiology) is free software package containing programs for use in the genetic analysis of family, pedigree and individual data.
+(Statistical Analysis for Genetic Epidemiology) is a free software package containing programs for use in the genetic analysis of family, pedigree and individual data.

 S.A.G.E. is a collection of freely available C++ programs that perform a wide variety of genetic analyses on both family data and data on unrelated individuals.
 The range of functionality includes tools for